richelbilderbeek/pi_day_2018/README.md

 ---|---
-Tuesday March 13th 2018 23:57 (pi minutes before midnight)|Gather at bus stop P at Central Station Groningen Wednesday March 14th 2018 00:03 (pi minutes after midnight)|Go into the city centre, write pi on street with street chalk When no more street chalk|Go home, sleep, enjoy Pi Day
+Tuesday March 13th 2018 23:57 (pi minutes before midnight)|Gather at bus stop P at Central Station Groningen Wednesday March 14th 2018 00:03 (pi minutes after midnight)|Go into the city centre, write pi on street with street chalk When no more street chalk, at around 1:23|Go home, sleep, enjoy Pi Day

 ## Where we gather

 ![Map where we gather](map.png)

-## Last year's route
+## 2017's route

 ![Route we took last year](route.png)